oluwakolade/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to change user to betty
+1-prints username of current user